Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ## Drawbacks

-> Discuss any potential drawbacks associated with this approach.
-Why might this _not_ be a suitable choice?
-Consider implementation costs, integration with existing and planned features, and the migration cost for Bicep users.
-Clearly identify if it constitutes a breaking change.
+- Costumers may be confused by the config merge semantics behavior
+- Costumers will not be able to tell from inspecting sources alone what is the provider version used to resolve resource types

+## Alternatives

+- Using a separate file other than `bicepconfig.json` to store resource type provider version information was evaluated but adds complexity to UX as users need to be aware of two separate merge semantics (one for config and one for provider packages).
+Although techically this solves the problem, it would have a detrimental effect in the ease of use and reasoning of Bicep projects and so it is dismissed as a non starter.

+## Rollout plan

+This change affects the client side only and is applied only when the pre-existing feature flag `DynamicTypeLoadingEnabled` is set.

+## Out of scope

+### Updating `bicepconfig.json` merge semantics

-1. The proposal uses `bicepconfig.json` to declare the provider information and is ruled by `bicepconfig.json` merge semantics.
+The proposal declare the provider information in `bicepconfig.json` and as result is ruled by `bicepconfig.json` merge semantics.
 The merge semantics for `bicepconfig.json` specify that for a given Bicep source file, the configuration file closest to the Bicep file in the directory hierarchy is used.
-This behavior is not intuitive and may cause users that have specified multiple config files in their project file-structure to experience unexpected behaviors that may include build errors when Bicep attempts to resolve a namespace identifier.
+This behavior may not be expected by customers and may cause users that specified multiple config files in their project file-structure to experience consuding behaviors that may include build errors when Bicep attempts to resolve a namespace identifier.
 This is illustrated by the example below.

 **Example: Provider resolution error due as a result of `bicepconfig.json` merge semantics**